deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 - **Purpose**

-  - This proposal is for work intended to enhance the **liquidity, usability and long-term sustainability** of Cardano by providing Hydra-based trading infrastructure and transparent trading-quality metrics.
+  This proposal is for work intended to enhance the **liquidity, usability and long-term sustainability** of Cardano by providing Hydra-based trading infrastructure and transparent trading-quality metrics.
 It fits within **Article IV.1** as a budget for the future development of the ecosystem.

 - **Article III.5 – On-chain governance process**

-  - The proposal will be submitted in a clear, standard format with:
-    - Title, abstract, motivation and rationale; and
-    - A URL and content hash for this off-chain document.
+  The proposal will be submitted in a clear, standard format with a title, abstract, motivation and rationale, plus a URL and content hash for this off-chain document.

 - **Info Action nature**

-  - This is a **Budget Info Action**, not a Treasury Withdrawal:
-    - It **does not move any ADA** from the Treasury; and
-    - It records DRep and community sentiment on whether a **₳1,500,000, 6-month budget** for DeltaDeFi Hydra trading infrastructure and market-quality metrics is desirable in principle.
+  This is a **Budget Info Action**, not a Treasury Withdrawal.
+It does not move any ADA from the Treasury and it records DRep and community sentiment on whether a **₳1,500,000, 6-month budget** for DeltaDeFi Hydra trading infrastructure and market-quality metrics is desirable in principle.

 - **Article IV – Budgets and Treasury Withdrawals (future work)**

-  - Any subsequent Treasury Withdrawal GA based on this Info Action will:
-    - Respect the **Net Change Limit (NCL)** in effect at the time (amount and timing);
-    - Specify an administrator and administration model in line with **Article IV.2**;
-    - Make explicit provision for **an independent auditor and audit process** in line with Article IV.4 (including dedicated budget and reporting expectations).
-    - Ensure funds are held in **segregated, auto-abstain-delegated addresses** while under administration.
+  Any subsequent Treasury Withdrawal GA based on this Info Action will respect the **Net Change Limit (NCL)** in effect at the time (amount and timing), specify an administrator and administration model in line with **Article IV.2**, make explicit provision for an independent auditor and audit process in line with Article IV.4 (including dedicated budget and reporting expectations), and ensure funds are held in segregated, auto-abstain-delegated addresses while under administration.

 ---

 # Conclusion

-This Budget Info Action asks whether the Cardano community supports dedicating **₳1,500,000 over 6 months** to:

-- Harden and scale **DeltaDeFi** into a production-grade Hydra trading venue for ADA and key CNT pairs; and
-- Deliver a **Vision 2030 KPI Measurement Programme** with baseline report, public dashboard, and progress report tracking DeFi infrastructure contribution to ecosystem goals.
+This Budget Info Action asks whether the Cardano community supports dedicating **₳1,500,000 over 6 months** to harden and scale **DeltaDeFi** into a production-grade Hydra trading venue for ADA and key CNT pairs, and to deliver a **Vision 2030 KPI Measurement Programme** with baseline report, public dashboard and progress report tracking DeFi infrastructure contribution to ecosystem goals.

 The intent is not to fund a niche application, but to strengthen **Cardano's core trading infrastructure** in alignment with **Vision 2030's DeFi vertical** ("institutional-grade liquidity and usable Cardano-native DeFi") and provide measurable data on progress toward ecosystem KPIs.

 Voters are not yet asked to approve any withdrawals.
-They are asked to signal whether this direction — **supporting Hydra-based trading infrastructure and Vision 2030-aligned KPI measurement** — is a good use of Treasury budgeting for the next 6 months.
+They are asked to signal whether this direction — supporting Hydra-based trading infrastructure and Vision 2030-aligned KPI measurement — is a good use of Treasury budgeting for the next 6 months.